autarch/intro-to-go-class/README.md

 pre-compiled tarball on Linux, OSX, and FreeBSD.
 It also has links to an OSX package installer, an MSI installer for Windows, and a few other options.

-For Linux systems, your package manager may have a Golang 1.18 package.
-On Ubuntu, you may find the the `longsleep/golang-backports` PPA useful:
+For Linux systems, your package manager may have a Golang 1.18 or newer package.
+On Ubuntu, you may find the the `longsleep/golang-backports` PPA
+useful:

     sudo add-apt-repository ppa:longsleep/golang-backports
     sudo apt update
     sudo apt install golang-1.18

-For Fedora and Red Hat, check out https://go-repo.io/ for golang 1.18.x packages.
+For Fedora and Red Hat, check out https://go-repo.io/ for golang packages.

 # Operating Systems